ArnavLifelessCoder/Implementation-of-Hyena-Architecture-for-Transfromers/README.md

 # Implementation-of-Hyena-Architecture-for-Transfromers

-Of course.
-Here is a more formal project description suitable for a portfolio, resume, or GitHub README.

-***

-### **Project Title: A From-Scratch Implementation of the Hyena Architecture**

 #### **Objective**

 This project provides a deep, first-principles implementation of the **"Hyena Hierarchy" architecture**, a state-of-the-art sequence model that replaces the quadratic self-attention mechanism of Transformers.
 The primary goal is to demystify its core components by first building the entire forward pass from the ground up using NumPy, and then creating a practical, trainable version in PyTorch.